Acupuncture

 Acupuncture needles are very fine, about the size of a thick hair.
 They are solid, and nothing is injection through them.
 Over the centuries, refined needle insertion techniques have been developed which enable the skilled acupuncture practitioner to place a needle with little or no sensation.

 In some cases it is not necessary to use needles at all.
 For example, when treating young children, infants, or sensitive adults, there are other techniques which are equally as effective.
 If you have a real fear of needles, discuss it with your acupuncturist.
 An appropriate treatment strategy can always be agreed upon.
-Like Acupressure Massage (TuiNa), Chinese Herbs, Cupping Therapy, Moxibustion Therapy, Relexology, Swedish Massage.
+Like Acupressure Massage (TuiNa), Chinese Herbs, Cupping Therapy, Moxibustion Therapy, Reflexology, Swedish Massage.

 Number of Treatment

 Since each person is unique, the number of treatments needed will vary.
 Among the determining factors are the type of condition, whether the condition is chronic or acute, and the vitality of the individual.
-Again, you should discuss your treatment program with your acupuncturist.

 Licensing, Registration and Certification